 - Misconceptions of Pediatric Nephrology -3:46

 - Career Options in Pediatric Nephrology -3:11

 - Qualities of a Pediatric Nephrologist -2:23

 Pediatric nephrology offers the opportunity to care for children with a wide range of disorders and includes a unique mix of acute intensive inpatient and chronic longitudinal outpatient care.
 With the opportunity to perform kidney biopsies and provide acute renal replacement therapies, the subspecialty appeals to those who are "procedure oriented" without the life-style sacrifices often required in procedure-dominated subspecialties.
 Opportunities in both basic and clinical research are limitless.
 As a relatively small subspecialty, there is a real spirit of collegiality and fellowship among the practitioners in our discipline.

-How Can I Get More Information and Talk To Pediatric Nephrologists in Person?
+How Can I Get More Information And Talk To Pediatric Nephrologists In Person Or Virtually?